• Skip to primary navigation

 Philip Larson, flickr

 The Players Championship is the flagship event that is hosted exclusively by the PGA Tour and is held every year on the tour.
-It’s commonly referred to as the 5th Major, such is the significance of the event and whilst not officially recognised as a major tournament, it pulls in prize money that could easily be up there with any of the majors.
+It’s commonly referred to as the 5th Major, such is the significance of the event and whilst not officially recognised as a major tournament, it pulls in prize money that regularly exceeds any of the majors.

 Players Championship Format